AddyRdz/308A/README.md

 # The News App
 ## SBA 308A JavaScript Web Application
 ### Description
 - This is a JavaScript Web Application that implements the newsapi.
 The news api allows users to fetch news in real time.
-I implemented the top news, business news, sports news, and entertainement news endpoints to give users of this app different reading options.
+I implemented the top news, business news, sports news, technology news and entertainment news endpoints to give users of this app different reading options.
+In order to use this API, you must create an account and receive an API key.
 ### Technical Specifications
 - JavaScript
 - HTML